 Students are expected to do their own exam.
 Copying from each other or from published sources is prohibited.
-The penalty for copying on tests, exams or quizzes, or (also for sharing information about your test on a testing scenario) is:

-- A zero mark for that item of evaluation (exam, quiz, etc), OR - An F for the entire course.
+The penalty for copying on tests, exams or quizzes is: A zero mark for that item of evaluation for the first time, and an F for the course for the second occurrence.